thu-ml/tianshou/README.md

 ## Documentation

 The tutorials and API documentation are hosted on [https://tianshou.readthedocs.io](https://tianshou.readthedocs.io).
-It is under construction currently.

 The example scripts are under [test/](/test/) folder and [examples/](/examples/) folder.